 Please ensure that you have ALL the following (applicable) documents, in addition to the required endorsements listed above.
-If you are missing documents or paperwork, I won't be able to conduct your test and we will need to reschedule for another day.
-This will result in a minimum \$200.00 rescheduling fee.
+If you are missing documents or endorsements, I won't be able to conduct your test and we will need to reschedule for another day.
+This could result in a minimum \$300.00 rescheduling fee.

--Completed application in IACRA

--Paper copy of the 8710-1 printed from IACRA with a the CFI signature.
-(Hopefully we won't need this, but if IACRA is unavailable we can conduct the test with a paper copy in hand).

--Knowledge test results

--Pilot logbook with all pages totaled

--Record of ground instruction received (This is missing too often!)
-I can't do the test without it.
-You are paying your CFI to give you flight and ground training, make them log it as required.

--Government issued photo Identification.
-Passport, US Driver License, Military ID, etc. Foreign Driver Licenses not acceptable.

--Valid, signed medical certificate (Original, no photocopies), Third Class or higher OR Basic-med -Pilot certificate

--Required aircraft documents (AR(R)OW, as applicable) and required supplements.

--All current aircraft maintenance records (AV1ATES, as applicable.
-Please confirm any pertinent AD compliance!) photocopies acceptable.
-(Airworthiness checklist link)

--Completed cross-country navlog, with supporting documentation (charts, weather briefing information, performance data,etc).
+- -Completed application in IACRA - -Paper copy of the 8710-1 printed from IACRA with the CFI signature.
+(Hopefully we won't need this, but if IACRA is unavailable we can conduct the test with a paper copy in hand). - -Knowledge test results - -Pilot logbook with all pages totaled - -Record of ground instruction received (This is often missing) I can't conduct the test without it.
+You are paying your CFI to give you flight and ground training, make them log it as required. - -Government issued photo Identification.
+Passport, US Driver License, Military ID, etc. - -Pilot Certificate and valid, signed medical certificate (original, no photocopies), Third Class or higher OR Basic-Med - -Required aircraft documents (AR(R)OW, as applicable) and required supplements. - -All current aircraft maintenance records (AV1ATES, as applicable.
+Please confirm all pertinent AD compliance!) photocopies acceptable.
+(Airworthiness checklist link) - -Completed cross-country navlog, with supporting documentation (charts, weather briefing information, performance data,etc).
 Navlog MUST have all relevant flight and airport information for discussion.
-(Not just waypoints)
+(Not just waypoints).
+For discussion, Print the NavLog generated from the "Flights" tab in ForeFlight, or whichever EFB you are planning to use.
+YOU ARE NOT REQUIRED TO PRINT THE WEATHER BRIEF.